Dampson18/pfis/README.md

 These can be replaced by database-backed logic or secured with authentication as your project grows.

-## Removing Bank of Ghana references

 PFIS is positioned as a telecom operator fraud operations product for MTN, AirtelTigo and Telecel.
 Banking and government-agency claims are intentionally excluded from the served product.

-## Next steps

-- Flesh out each view with real content or components
-- Wire up client-side code in `public/js/app.js` to call the backend endpoints
-- Add authentication/authorization to the Express server
-- Replace placeholder data with a datastore (MongoDB, PostgreSQL, etc.)

----

-This upgrade provides a foundation for building out PFIS as a modular web application rather than a monolithic HTML page.